caribeedu/InstagramRaffle/README.md

-# iFollow
+# iCommenter

-Auto follower for instagram
+Auto comment for win lottery in Instagram